 Scheduling a Family Game Night promotes Routine

-For any child, routine is important.
-For autistic children, routine is key!
-Most autistic children (and adults) prefer to know whats happening and when.
+For any child, the routine is important.
+For autistic children, the routine is key!
+Most autistic children (and adults) prefer to know what’s happening and when.

 By scheduling a family game night, it helps them look forward to playing games.
-On the other side, it also helps to avoid extra meltdowns because it is not a surprise that you are stopping a preferred activity to play games as a family.
+On the other side, it also helps avoid extra meltdowns because it is not a surprise that you are stopping a preferred activity from playing games as a family.

 Creates Family Traditions

 Playing games together creates bonds and memories for all involved.
 When they are adults, they will remember back to times playing games and laughing with family.
 It might even be enough to make them want to carry on the family game night traditions with their families!

 Another great thing is listening to your children talking about memories during the games!
 I always hear a line from one of my older kids saying, “Remember when mom said, “put on your coat.”
 It was a moment they thought was funny, and now keep the joke going years after!

 Benefits of Family Game Night for Children: